 Compensation For Lost Wages

 Remember, you are only eligible for compensation for lost wages if your injury prevents you from returning to work for at least seven days; if you miss work for 14 days or more, you can be compensated for the first seven days that you missed work, too.
 Compensation for lost wages is based on the amount of money that you were earning prior to your accident.
-The rate at which payment will be offered is 66 ⅔ percent of your average weekly wage prior to injury.
+The rate at which payment will be offered is 66 ⅔ percent of your average weekly wage prior to the injury.
 However, the weekly amount that you receive cannot exceed the maximum limit set forth by the state.
 For the year 2020, South Carolina’s maximum weekly compensation rate in a workers’ compensation case is $866.67.

 Compensation For Permanent Disability